bgrimstad/splinter/docs/basic_usage.md

 The header files and classes intended for the end user of this library are:
 [DataTable](../include/datatable.h), [BSpline](../include/bspline.h), [BSplineType](../include/bspline.h), [PSpline](../include/pspline.h), [RBFSpline](../include/rbfspline.h) and [RBFSplineType](../include/rbfspline.h).

-This is a simple example demonstrating the use of Multivariate Splines.
+This is a simple example demonstrating the use of Splinter.
 Note that there is no restrictions to the dimension of x (except that it has to be >= 1, of course).

 Remember to compile with a c++11 compatible compiler!
 That means you probably have to add a flag when compiling.